astrochili/vscode-defold/README.md

 ### Bob and Engine

-Java is required to rum bob.jar.
+Java is required to run bob.jar.
 Bob is required to resolve dependencies, build and bundle.
 The engine is required to run your game.

 Download [bob.jar](https://d.defold.com/stable/) and [dmengine](https://d.defold.com/stable/) for your desktop platform and configure paths to them in `.vscode/defold.sh`.